H-HOPE/H-HOPE-current-meter/README.md

 # DIY hydrometric wing for measuring flow velocities 'H-HOPE current meter'

 The hydrometric wing "H-HOPE current meter" was designed and developed as part of a H-HOPE project (web site https://h-hope.eu/).
 H-HOPE current meter measures water flow velocities on the principle of automatic recalculation of screw rotation frequencies in water velocity through the equation.
 H-HOPE current meter has been designed to be produced using the DIY (Do-It-Yourself) principle.
 All parts used for the production of H-HOPE current meter are readily available.
-H-HOPE current meter can be powered eather by 9V battery, or by external micro USB cable.
+H-HOPE current meter can be powered by 9V battery, or by external micro USB cable.
 H-HOPE current meter can measure water velocity from 0.1 to 5m/s.